 Quick Tips for Making WordPress Faster

-Fortunately, in WordPress we can take care of some of these page speed problems with plugins.
+Fortunately, in WordPress, we can take care of some of these page speed problems with speed optimization plugins (free and premium).
 For many users, this is a much easier way to tackle the suggestions given by speed testing tools than making manual changes.
 Of course, adding more plugins doesn’t always help your site’s load times, so it is a good idea to continue running tests as you set up some of the plugins below to see if they help you or hurt you.

 Of course, installing more plugins doesn’t always help your site’s load times, so it is a good idea to continue running tests as you set up some of the plugins below to see if they help you or hurt you.